Frequently Asked Questions

 : Replace placeholders with your actual recipient number and message.
 Make sure your server is running (npm run dev

-4. Integrating with MessageBird (Credentials & Configuration)
+).4.
+Integrate MessageBird Conversations API (Credentials & Configuration)

-This section details how to get the necessary credentials from the MessageBird Dashboard.
+Get the necessary credentials from the MessageBird Dashboard.

 Get MessageBird API Key: